February 23, 2026 · 12 min read

 Building a Multi-Demographic Content Strategy

 Phase 1: Inclusive foundation.
-Audit existing content for exclusionary patterns.
-Fix gendered language, diversify imagery, expand game coverage.
-This alone captures more of all three demographics.
+Audit existing content for exclusionary patterns -- fix gendered language, diversify imagery, expand game coverage.
+This alone captures more of all three demographics without creating a single new page.

 Phase 2: Channel expansion.
-Build presence on channels where underserved demographics are (Facebook for older players, Discord for Gen Z, Instagram for women).
-Use channel-appropriate content formats.
+Build presence where underserved demographics are: Facebook for older players, Discord for Gen Z, Instagram for women.
+Use channel-appropriate formats rather than repurposing the same material everywhere.

 Phase 3: Dedicated content.
-Create demographic-specific content where data supports it — crypto beginner guides for older players, short-form viral content for Gen Z, community-focused content for women players.
+Create demographic-specific content where data supports it -- crypto beginner guides for older players, short-form content for Gen Z, community content for women.
+Let analytics drive these decisions.

 Phase 4: Measure and iterate.
-Track demographic data if available (analytics, survey), measure content performance across segments, and double down on what works.
+Track demographic data through analytics and surveys, then double down on what converts.
+Kill what does not.

 Platform Recommendations